This content has been archived. It may no longer be relevant

 6. Hit the outlets & shop for bargains

 My first trip to Fashion Outlets Las Vegas was a revelation.
 Diane Von Furstenberg dresses for $90 and skirts for $50!
 A Marc by Marc Jacobs bag for $200 and a top for $40!
 I could have spent thousands, but each trip I’ve limited myself to only a few purchases.
 This particular outlet mall is a good 40 minute drive out of Vegas, reached by car or a $15 shuttle from various points on the strip.
-If you enjoy a designer shopping bargain, it’s definitely worth the trip.
+If you enjoy a designer shopping bargain and you don’t usually have access to outlets like this, it’s definitely worth the trip.
+People who’ve been to New York and dived headfirst into the rails of Century 21 probably won’t be hugely impressed, but if this is your first trip to the US and you’re a shopaholic, definitely make time for this.
 I prefer it to the other big outlet chain (Las Vegas Premium Outlets, found north and south of the strip) for the simple reason that it’s in a covered mall that’s air-conditioned, which is a big selling point when you’re in the desert!
 It’s also the only one with a Neiman Marcus Last Call, where I’ve found 90% of my best buys.
-If you’re holidaying with someone who’s not a shopper, the outlet is right next to Prim Valley Resorts, so they can head there to kill time if need be.
+If you’re holidaying with someone who’s not a shopper, the outlet is right next to Primm Valley Resorts, so they can head there to kill time if need be.
 This hotel is worth a look even if you’re shopping – it’s like a Vegas homage to the Hotel Del Coronado from the film ‘Some Like it Hot’.
-There’s also Buffalo Bills, complete with amusement park, just over the road.

 7. Take a trip Downtown